photograph by Ingrid Prosser

 He has given recitals throughout the UK.
 And in 2005 he performed a concert tour of both the North and the South Islands of New Zealand.

 Colin was awarded a PGCE in Secondary Music Education from the University of East Anglia.

 As a private tutor he teaches: composition, classical piano and music theory.

-Colin was a professional keyboard player and musical director for many years performing in many showbands, both in East Anglia and on cruise ships based in Singapore and Athens.
+Colin was also a professional keyboard player and musical director for many years performing in many showbands throughout the UK and on cruise ships based in Singapore and Athens.

 · Winner of the Burke Trophy for Advanced Piano